bono-94/Full-Stack-Portfolio/README.md

 - Code was passed through a PEP8 linter inside gitpod without any errors returned
 - Entire website, every input field, every element and button were tested with correct and incorrect inputs in the both gitpod pre-deployment and Heroku post-deployment environments
+- CONCLUSION: Production version matched development version without any errors

 - Focus on functionality, usability, responsiveness and data management
-- CONCLUSION: Production version matched development version without any errors
+- mention manual adjustment rounds and now final in all screens few times and even on few devices

 ---

-#### Test 1
+#### Test 1 - Responsivness

 - Expected:
-  - Nav menu bar is expected to take user to different sections of the page when user presses one of the 4 options
-  - Title "Bigger Fish" is expected to take user again to the same page
+  - All template page to
 - Testing:
   - Tested both features by clicking on them and around them
 - Result
   - Both features responded as intended by only directly clicking on them, not around them or empty gray space